-All of this is reflected very nicely in our astrological myths that have come down to us from the very ancient past.
-Gemini, the sign that rules over the end of Spring, is the sign of the twins and the union of opposites, illustrated in the myth of Castor and Pollux.
-Then comes Cancer, a nurturing water sign, followed by Leo, a leadership-oriented fire sign.
+Our astrology of this season reflects all this symbolism nicely.
+Gemini, the sign that marks the end of Spring, is the sign of The Divine Twins and the union of opposites, illustrated in the myth of Castor and Pollux.
+Then comes Cancer, a nurturing water sign.
+Finally, Leo, a leadership-oriented fire sign.
 We see a beautiful example of this metaphor in the relationship between the mortal John the Baptist and the divine Jesus, who were like brothers, from very different mothers.
 June 24 is St. John’s Day in the Catholic Church, and December 24 is Christmas, the Mass of Christ.
-Perhaps this relationship is a version of the witch’s Holly King and Oak King (though there is a long discussion to be had about which group adopted the idea first), with John the Baptist coming first to purify souls with water and Jesus Christ coming later to purify souls with fire.
+Could this relationship be a version of the witch’s Holly King and Oak King?

 Modern peoples around the world still recognize Litha as a point of reverence.
 Eating, drinking, and making merry are all acceptable forms of worship.
 So is going skyclad—or naked—in your rites, if at all possible, and letting your body revel in the warmth of the sun.
 Many Renaissance-era witches would wander through their gardens and fields naked, “leaping on their broomsticks” to encourage the crops to grow as high as they jumped.
 Getting hand-fasted or married is also appropriate.
 If you can’t start a giant bonfire on top of a hill as your ancestors may have done, keeping a candle burning for the 24 hours of the solstice will do nicely.

-But if you wanna be a real badass, take a giant wooden wheel, wrap it in heather and straw, set it on fire, and roll it down the most prominent hill you can find.
+But if you wanna be a real badass, take a giant wooden wheel, wrap it in heather and straw, drench it in tar, set it on fire, and roll it down the most prominent hill you can find.
 In Seattle, the steepest hill we have is East Roy Street.
 I hope the good people of Madison Park are ready for some old-time religion.